MediaComem/comem-archidep/ex/render-database-deployment.md

 If you are signed up using GitHub, you should see a list of all the repositories that can be used to create a web service.
 If not, you will need to follow the procedure to link your GitHub account to Render.
-Choose to appropriate repository for the purposes of this deployment and click **connect**.
+Choose the appropriate repository for the purposes of this deployment and click **connect**.

 ![Connect GitHub repository to Render](../images/render-service-connect-repo.png)